Raccoon Control and Removal Across Western New York

-Raccoons are nocturnal animals that live through out North America.
-They are a highly adaptable species which allows them to thrive in almost every environment including urban and residential areas.
-They are considered nuisances not only due to their opportunistic feeding habits, which lead them to dig through garbage cans and destroy gardens but also their damage to structures while looking for suitable denning areas and their ability to spread disease.
+Raccoons are nocturnal animals that live throughout North America.
+They are a highly adaptable species, allowing them to thrive in almost every environment, including urban and residential areas.
+They are considered nuisances not only due to their opportunistic feeding habits, which lead them to dig through garbage cans and destroy gardens, but also due to their damage to structures while looking for suitable denning areas and their ability to spread disease.

 Appearance

-These mammals are known for the distinct, black bandit-mask markings on their faces.
-They weigh anywhere from 10 to 30 pounds and growing up to 3 feet long, with long bushy tails.
-Raccoons have dense, grayish-brown fur, as well as a series of distinctive black rings on their tails.
+These mammals are known for the distinct black bandit-mask markings on their faces.
+They weigh 10 to 30 pounds and grow up to 3 feet long, with long bushy tails.
+Raccoons have dense, grayish-brown fur and a series of distinctive black rings on their tails.

 Diet

-Raccoons are omnivorous and opportunistic feeders meaning they will eat just about anything within their reach.
-Common meals include crayfish, frogs, turtles, fish, mice, insects, eggs, fruits, vegetables, nuts, and whatever they can scavenge from carrion and trash piles.
-They often take advantage of vegetable gardens, unsecured garbage cans, pet food left outdoors or in the garage, and even bird feeders.
+Raccoons are omnivorous and opportunistic feeders, meaning they will eat just about anything within their reach.
+Typical meals include crayfish, frogs, turtles, fish, mice, insects, eggs, fruits, vegetables, nuts, and whatever they can scavenge from carrion and trash piles.
+They often use vegetable gardens, unsecured garbage cans, pet food left outdoors or in the garage, and even bird feeders.

 Habitat

-Forests, marshes, and wooded areas near human habitations are ideal habitats for raccoons.
+Forests, marshes, and wooded areas near human habitations are ideal raccoon habitats.
 They prefer to live near a water source, such as a stream, lake, wetland area, or slow-moving river, but are highly adaptable and can thrive in just about any environment.
 They make dens in hollowed trees, rock crevices, attics, chimneys, and abandoned dens of other wildlife.

 Problems and Damage